Upstreamness and downstreamness in input-output analysis from local and aggregate information: Introduction

 \section{Introduction}

-The introduction of Input-Output (I-O) analysis as a fundamental tool to analyze the inter-relationship between economic sectors of a country was pioneered by W. Leontief, who proposed the construction of the first I/O tables for the United States for the years 1919 and 1929 \cite{Leontief1936,Leontiefbook}.
-An I/O table summarizes how the products (outputs) of a given industry or economic sector are used as input to other industries or sectors within the same, or different, economies (for instance, in the case of Import/Export exchanges with other countries).
+The introduction of Input-Output (I-O) analysis as a fundamental tool to analyze the inter-relationship between economic sectors of a country was pioneered by W. Leontief, who proposed the construction of the first I-O tables for the United States for the years 1919 and 1929 \cite{Leontief1936,Leontiefbook}.
+An I-O table summarizes how the products (outputs) of a given industry or economic sector are used as input to other industries or sectors within the same, or different, economies (for instance, in the case of Import/Export exchanges with other countries) \cite{handbook}.
+Understanding the structure and relevance of industrial sectors and countries within the so-called \textit{global value chains }(GVCs), encompassing the different stages of the production process across different countries, is of central importance \cite{antras2012econometrica}.
+To achieve this, a number of indicators and measures have been devised that characterize the relative positioning of industries and economic sectors in the economy.
+These rely on the calculation of the following technical object,

-Consider for instance a toy example, reported in Table \ref{table1}, where we focus only on two sectors of an economy: the crude oil sector (sector 1) and the oil refining sector (sector 2).
-Sector 1 produces crude petroleum, while sector 2 produces refined petroleum and related products.

-Table \ref{table1} reads as follows: 2,000 units of crude oil were used in the production of crude oil.
-56,000 units of crude oil were used in the production of refined oil.
-0 units of refined oil were used in the production of crude oil.
-7,000 units of refined oil were used in the production of refined oil.
-The total output represents the total amount of units produced by each sector over a given timeframe.

-A basic input-output coefficient matrix $\tilde{A}$ can be constructed by dividing each entry by the total output of the sector, to find out how much is needed to produce one unit of product:

-where the entry $\tilde{a}_{ij}$ represents the number of units of product $i$ necessary to produce one unit of product $j$.

-The matrix $\tilde{A}$ is useful to answer questions such as: suppose there is an external demand for $d_1$ units of crude oil, and $d_2$ units of refined product.
-How much must be produced by each sector to meet the demand?
-Naively, one would be tempted to simply answer that $d_1$ units are needed from sector $1$, and $d_2$ units from sector $2$.
-This would not be the correct answer, though, because it ignores that some of the output of each sector is not directly used to meet the demand, but is consumed by other sectors (or by the sector itself) to function.

-To meet an external demand $\bm d =(d_1,d_2)^T$, the economy must produce $\bm x=(x_1,x_2)^T$ units of product, which satisfies the following matrix-vector equation \cite{handbook}:

-where $x$ is the total output, $\tilde{A}\bm x$ is the so-called intermediate demand or the flows of products created and consumed in the production process of the final output, and $\bm d$ is the external demand.
-The solution of this linear system of equations - generalized to an economy with $N$ sectors - is written in the form

-and provides the output of each industry that is needed to satisfy the net external demand \cite{handbook}.
-Here, $\mathbb{I}_N$ is the $N\times N$ identity matrix, and the matrix $(\mathbb{I}_N-\tilde{A})^{-1}$ is called \emph{Leontief inverse} of $\tilde{A}$.
-By construction, the entries $\tilde{a}_{ij}$ are non-negative, and the sum of each column is smaller than (or equal to) $1$, implying that $\tilde{A}$ is \emph{column-substochastic} \cite{Peterson}.

-The estimation of Leontief inverse and related indicators will constitute the main focus of this paper.